Managing your time

 - Indicate major issues with a specific example and explanation.
 Avoid over-marking and rewriting students’ assignments.

-- Unless this is a language class, avoid correcting grammar and punctuation mistakes.
+- Unless this is a language class, avoid correcting every grammar and punctuation mistake.
 Make a note of the major areas of concern and add a comment at the end of the paper.
+If you notice consistent issues that hinder clarity, a suggestion is to direct the student to writing support at the Student Success Centre.

 - Once you’ve reviewed all assignments, sort them into their corresponding groups (excellent, good, adequate, poor, or fail) to cross-check yourself and with other TAs, if applicable.
 This will help you stay consistent and decide on borderline cases.